“If I were president, I would make more schools like Hiawatha because the teachers care about you and want you to go to college.”

 Monday Tuesday Wednesday Thursday Friday Old Fashioned Hamburger ” New” General Tso’s Chicken Tuscan Chicken Sandwich “Student Voted” Fresh Hot Delivered Pizza Ketchup, Mustard & Pickles Steamed Rice Tender Premium Chicken Fillet Marinated Tejas Meatballs w/Sauce Corn Chips & Mixed Veggie Salsa Carrot Slims Fresh Cucumbers w/ Seasonings.
 Serve on Bun Steamed Rice Banana Cheese Balls Banana Fresh Crisp Salad Greens & Dressing Golden Corn Salad Crisp Varietal Apple Orange Summer Grapes

-We make very effort to accommodate dietary restrictions and arrange special menus when needed.
+We make every effort to accommodate dietary restrictions and arrange special menus when needed.
 Please contact the school office as early as possible, to make these arrangements.
 See the “Wellness Policy” in our Family Handbook for additional information regarding our school nutrition program.

-- Special Education −
+- Special education + −

 Child Study Team (CST)